Hrittik16/Large-Factorial/README.md

 100! has something nearly 160 digits.

-So to solve this problem we will use arrays to store the digits after we interatively multiply them.
+So to solve this problem we will use arrays to store the digits after we iteratively multiply them.